YingyouMa/Nematics3D/README.md

 ### Example 2: Local Disclination Lines

 The next example crops the sample further to a `0` to `30` subvolume, smooths the detected disclination lines with shorter thresholds, and then renders the local lines only.
+This example also introduces the extra interactive features implemented in this library.
 The full script is available as [`example/example_informative_near_defect.py`](/D:/Document/GitHub/Nematics3D/example/example_informative_near_defect.py).

 ```python
 import numpy as np